matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 includes components like the 'kube-apiserver', 'etcd', 'kube-scheduler', and 'kube-controller-manager'.
 Worker nodes run kubelet, kube-proxy, and container runtime.
 The control plane manages the cluster, while worker nodes run the applications.

-2) Explain the Role of the kube-apiserver in Kubernetes.
+2) Explain the Role of the 'kube-apiserver' in Kubernetes?
-Answer: The 'kube-apiserver' is the front end of the Kubernetes control plane and serves as the main interface for the Kubernetes API.
+Answer: The 'KubeApiServer' is the front end of the Kubernetes control plane and serves as the main interface for the Kubernetes API.
 It processes RESTful requests to manage Kubernetes resources like pods, services, replication controllers, and others.
 It acts as a gateway to the etcd store and ensures that the cluster state matches the desired state described by the API.

-3) What is etcd and Why is it Important in Kubernetes?
+3) What is 'etcd' and Why is it Important in Kubernetes?
-Answer: etcd is a distributed key-value store used by Kubernetes to store all cluster data.
+Answer: 'etcd' is a distributed key-value store used by Kubernetes to store all cluster data.
 It’s a critical part of Kubernetes as it holds the entire state of the cluster, including node information, pods, configurations, secrets, and more.
 Being distributed ensures high availability and reliability.

-4) Describe the Function of the kube-scheduler.
+4) Describe the Function of the 'kube-scheduler'?
 Answer: The 'kube-scheduler' is responsible for assigning new pods to nodes.
 It selects the most suitable node for a pod based on several criteria, including resource requirements, quality of service requirements, affinity and anti-affinity specifications, and other constraints.
 The scheduler ensures that workloads are placed on the appropriate nodes to maintain efficiency.

-5) How Does the kube-controller-manager Work?
+5) How Does the 'kube-controller-manager' Work?
 Answer: The 'kube-controller-manager' runs various controller processes in the background.
 These controllers include the node controller, replication controller, endpoints controller, and others.
 Each controller watches the state of the cluster through the 'kube-apiserver' and makes changes to move the current state towards the desired state.

-6) What is the kubelet and What is its Role in a Kubernetes Node?
+6) What is the 'kubelet' and What is its Role in a Kubernetes Node?
 Answer: The 'kubelet' is an agent running on each node in the cluster.
 It ensures that containers are running in a Pod.
 The 'kubelet' takes a set of PodSpecs provided by the 'apiserver' and ensures that the containers described in those PodSpecs are running and healthy.
 It communicates with the container runtime to manage container lifecycle.

-7) Explain the Function of kube-proxy in Kubernetes.
+7) Explain the Function of 'kube-proxy' in Kubernetes.
 Answer: 'kube-proxy' is a network proxy that runs on each node in the cluster, maintaining network rules that allow network communication to the Pods from network sessions inside or outside the cluster.
 It ensures that the networking environment is predictable and accessible, but also isolated where necessary.